deppen8/prospect/README.md

 ### `Assemblage`

 The Assemblage represents the artifacts or other features-of-interest in an Area.
 The Assemblage needs to be able to handle multiple inputs because archaeologists are often interested in identifying more than one type of artifact or feature in their survey.
-SurveySim does this with Layers.
+Prospect does this with Layers.

 #### `Layers`

 Each Layer of an Assemblage should be a homogeneous type of shape (e.g., points, lines, or polygons).
-The user can ask SurveySim to place these shapes in various configurations (random, Poisson, Matern, etc.) with specified densities or, in a case where the survey has already taken place, the user can provide their own shapefile(s).
+The user can ask Prospect to place these shapes in various configurations (random, Poisson, Matern, etc.) with specified densities or, in a case where the survey has already taken place, the user can provide their own shapefile(s).

 Each Layer is given a name that facilitates tracking and analysis through the simulation process.